 Blue-tongued skinks are generally tolerant of handling, but each individual may have different preferences.
 Start with short, gentle handling sessions to allow your skink to become accustomed to your presence.

 Handle your skink with clean, washed hands and avoid sudden movements.
-If your skink displays signs of stress (hissing, hinchandose), return it to its enclosure.
+If your skink displays signs of stress (hissing, puffing up), return it to its enclosure.

 Interact with your skink regularly to build trust, but respect its need for solitude.
 Always prioritize your skink’s well-being and comfort.